Cushion Cut Diamonds | Guide, Proportions, L/W Ratios

 Watch HD Video of this Diamond.

-Measurements: These are significant as they provide the buyer with information about the surface size of the diamond (indicating its apparent size in millimeters).
+Measurements: These are significant as they provide the buyer with information about the diamond's surface size (indicating its apparent size in millimeters).
 They also offer the length-to-width ratio, calculated by dividing the length by the width (in the given example, it is 6.72/6.52=1.02).

-Comments: This section will present factors related to clarity and also highlight whether a diamond has undergone clarity enhancement, using methods like laser drilling or color enhancement, among others.
+Comments: This section will present clarity-related factors and highlight whether a diamond has undergone clarity enhancement using methods like laser drilling or color enhancement.
 Additionally, pay attention to comments such as "clarity grade based on clouds," which is a concerning indicator for clarity grades of VS2 and below.
 The laser inscription of the report number on the girdle is positioned above the comments section (an optional service for added verification).

 Proportions: This chart is crucial for assessing the diamond's cut.
 Specifically, focus on the table percentage (excellent at 66% in the example), depth percentage (excellent at 66.9%), girdle (graded as slightly thick to very thick - good), and culet (graded as none - excellent).